cml87/SpringCore_111_forJenkins/README.md

 - `@Service`: Used for business logic beans.
 It doesn't mean a web service or a microservice.
 - `@Controller`: used in Spring MVC

+`@Component` is the most generic way to mark a Spring bean.
+The stereotype annotations are more specific and denote a given role in an enterprise application.

-We can use filters to look for specific types of annotations.
-We can pass as argument the name we want for the bean that will be created with these annotations, eg `@Service("speakerService")`.
+As for `@Component`, we can pass as argument the name we want for the bean that will be created with these annotations, eg `@Service("speakerService")`.

+Stereotype annotations are useful because we can use filters to look for classes annotated with any of them. ?

 ## Bean scope